 and timely resolution of issues through the condition

-More than one “near-miss” at San Onofre
+More than one “unsecured load event” at San Onofre

 According to Public Watchdogs executive director, Charles Langley, “We can’t trust the NRC to do its job.
-If the whistleblower had not stepped up, the NRC would have continued to work with Edison in the ongoing cover up of illegal activity.”
+If the whistleblower had not stepped up, the NRC would have continued to work with Edison in the ongoing cover up of unlawful activity.”

 “We may have narrowly averted a nuclear waste disaster thanks to a single whistleblower.
 Where would we be today had the whistleblower succumbed to a fear of retaliation?” asks Babiarz.